 - 2009, Maryland – $20,085 Verdict: While the plaintiff was receiving a pedicure, she experiences a sharp pain and gash in her foot.
 The pedicurist had used an illegal razor and sliced a portion of the plaintiff’s heel.
 The plaintiff sues the owner of the salon, who admits that she hired the pedicurist with the knowledge that he was unlicensed.
 The jury awards her $20,085, with $20,000 coming from pain and suffering.

 - 2006, Maryland: $227,267 Verdict: Plaintiff goes into a nail salon to get a pedicure.
 During the pedicure, her toe is cut by a credo blade, causing bleeding.
-She seeks HIV/AIDS testing for a period of 16 months, fearing that the blade was infected and claiming that the tool was kept in a crayon box.
-The salon alleges that she was never in danger of contracting AIDS and that the testing was a result of paranoia.
+She seeks HIV/AIDS testing for 16 months, fearing that the blade was infected and claiming that the tool was kept in a crayon box.
+The salon alleges that she was never in danger of contracting AIDS and that the testing resulted from paranoia.
 Regardless, the jury awarded her $227,267.

 Contact the Right Attorneys